Small Room Ideas to Make a Space Look Bigger

 If you have spots in your home that you’ve been challenged with, I hope these small room ideas for tricking the eye can help.
 And if you look at the photos in this post and think, “That is not a small room,” you’ve officially been visually tricked. 😉

-1 Choose High Contrast Paint Colors
+1 Choose a High Contrast Color Scheme

 2 Dark Colors in Small Rooms With No Windows Create the Illusion of Space